andrewgreen76/flygreen/README.md

  . using and creating interrupts
  . linking externs
  . stack frames : creating and tearing down
- . caller-callee memory (stack) sharing : parameters and passing by reference
+ . caller-callee memory (stack frame) sharing : parameters and passing by reference

 Raw binary images of :
   (1) BIOS